Configure Invasive Pest Management

 Schedule automatic updates

 The Invasive Pest Inspections Notebook app can be used to update the Traps layer with data values from the latest record in the related Inspections table.
 The output will update the lastinspectiondate, lastinspectionaction, lastpestpresence, and nextinspectiondate fields in the Traps layer.
-The lastinspectionaction field is used as a filter in the InvasivePestTraps_active and InvasivePestTraps_inactive view layers to determine if the trap is active or inactive.
+The lastinspectionaction field is used as a filter in the InvasivePestTraps_active and InvasivePestTraps_inactive view layers to determine whether the trap is active or inactive.
 The nextinspectiondate field is used to label a trap as due today or past due.

 The notebook can be scheduled to run at a regular interval to update the Traps layer and layer views to reflect the latest trap inspections reflected in the Inspections table.